A healthy cat’s breath should not be offensive, overly strong breath is not normal always has an underlying cause which warrants investigation.

 Your veterinarian will perform a complete physical examination of your cat, including a careful examination of the mouth to look for signs of gingivitis, gum disease, lodged foreign body, dental abscess and tumours.

-- Baseline tests – Biochemical profile, complete blood count, and urinalysis to check organ function and for infection.
+- Baseline tests – Biochemical profile, complete blood count, and urinalysis to evaluate organ function and to check for infection.

 - Ultrasound – To evaluate the size of the liver and kidneys, look for foreign bodies in the gastrointestinal tract.